infinyon/fluvio/DEVELOPER.md

 ```

 There is always `fluvio-sys` chart installed.
 For kubernetes, `fluvio` chart is installed.
-Helm charts are generated from CLI installer instead of from helm registry.
+Helm charts are generated from CLI installer instead of from the helm registry.

-You should two pods running:
+You should have two pods running:
 ```
 $> kubectl get pods
 NAME                        READY   STATUS    RESTARTS   AGE